daronphang/coding_resources/javascript/angular/animations.md

 :leave		Alias for * => void
 ```
 ## Queries:
 Can be used to target multiple elements i.e. look for elements that meet query parameters and apply animation trigger.
+Queries will execute in order.
 ```
 query(<html tags or classes>)
 query(':enter')				For newly inserted elements